Jael-G/StravaTracker/README.md

 # StravaTracker
-Python3 Script that acces your Strava public profile every 2 hours, get's the latest run and writes it into a .csv file
+Python3 Script that acces your Strava public profile every 2 hours, gets the latest run and writes it into a .csv file
 ## Libraries Needed

 - Selenium